Ferocious Cold Front brings a Blizzard – 28th Jan 2004

-I was at work in Aycliffe at the time and we all got stuck in the Canteen.
-Not a bad thing, but it was quite unbelievable in ferocity and the drop in temp was something i’ve not experienced for a long time, certainly not in this country.
-It was undoubtedly a squall feature, as it could be seen approaching like a duststorm.
+I was at work in Newton Aycliffe at the time and we all got stuck in the Canteen.
+Not a bad thing I hear you say, but it was quite unbelievable in ferocity and the drop in temp was something i’ve not experienced for a long time, certainly not in this country.
+It was undoubtedly a squall feature, as it could be seen approaching from the North, like a giant white dust storm.
 It didn’t seem to lose any of it’s intensity either as it swept southward across the country.

 The snow has been blowing around this afternoon in the strong NW wind leading to poor road conditions later.